Plant Recovery After a Hard Freeze

 Ice is a different story, and unfortunately, can be much more difficult to trouble shoot.
 Avoid trying to remove ice from plant branches.
 They are brittle when ice covered and more likely to break.

 You may have noticed zones printed on plant tags and signs.
-Each plant has a zone that it should be hardy in; Little Rock is Zone 8a, which has an Average Annual Extreme Minimum Temperature of 10-15°F. The weather we recently experienced reached into the 7a to 6b Zones, with actual temperatures reaching down to 2°F and wind gusts over 30 MPH, and feels-like temperatures into the negative range.
+Each plant has a zone that it should be hardy in; Little Rock is Zone 8a, which has an Average Annual Extreme Minimum Temperature of 10-15°F. Almost every year, we have experienced weather that has been in the 7a to 6b Zones, with actual temperatures reaching into the single digits and wind gusts over 30 MPH, taking feels-like temperatures into the negative range.
 Here is a link to a Plant Hardiness Zone map for reference.
-Even plants that are considered winter hardy in our zone (and even colder zones) are already showing significant damage from these extreme temperatures, and wind chill factors.
+Even plants that are considered winter hardy in our zone (and even colder zones) can quickly show significant damage from these extreme temperatures, and wind chill factors.

 Recovery After a Hard Freeze